Estimate Time1 min

 Uniform Gifts to Minors Act/Uniform Transfers to Minors Act (UGMA/UTMA)

-UGMA/UTMAs are custodial accounts that let parents (and others) make an irrevocable gift to a minor that can be used for college or any other purpose.
+UGMA/UTMAs are custodial accounts that allows parents (and others) to make an irrevocable gift to a minor that can be used for college or any other purpose.
 For federal tax purposes, investment earnings are generally taxed at the minor’s tax rate, which is usually lower than a parent’s rate.

 Coverdell Education Savings Account (ESA)